Delivery Requirements and the Settlement Cycle

 • The Reg T payment period is T+3 under a T+1 settlement cycle.
 The payment period equals standard settlement (T+1) plus 2 business days.
 Before May 2024 it was T+4; the 2024 conversion shortened it by one day.

-• ICA Section 22(e)'s 7-day redemption window is a CEILING, not a standard.
-A fund that settles T+1 via Fund/SERV complies with 22(e) (seven calendar days is the outer limit).
-A fund that delays beyond seven calendar days without Section 22(e) relief is in violation.
+• The 7-day mutual-fund redemption window is a CEILING, not a standard.
+A fund that settles T+1 via Fund/SERV complies (seven calendar days is the outer limit).
+A fund that delays beyond seven calendar days without relief from the redemption-payment-deadline rule is in violation.
 A rep should quote operational T+1 to the customer, not the 7-day statutory maximum.